graysky2/kernel_compiler_patch/README.md

 Three different machines running a generic x86-64 kernel and an otherwise identical kernel running with the optimized gcc options were tested using a make based endpoint.

 ##Conclusion
-There are small but real speed increases using a make endpoint to running with this patch.
-They are on par with the speed increase that the upstream sanctioned core2 option gives users so not including additional options seems somewhat arbitrary to me.
+There are small but real speed increases to running with this patch as judged by a make endpoint.
+The increases are on par with the speed increase that the upstream sanctioned core2 option gives users, so not including additional options seems somewhat arbitrary to me.

 ##Details
 1. Three test machines: Intel Xeon X3360, Intel i7-2620M, Intel Core i7-3660K.